dheeraj755148/NearKode/README.md

 # MERN stack project

-- MongoDB to create, update USER and store, delete OTP
+- MongoDB Atlas to create, update USER and store, delete OTP
 - API created using Express
 - React as frontend
 - Node as server side